 Special education refers to the education of students with mild, moderate or severe disabilities and those who are gifted and talented.

-The Standards for Special Education help ensure the education system meets the needs of all learners - and that all learners have access to high quality education.
-Special Education requirements apply to grades 1-12 in all public and separate school boards, excluding charter schools.
+The Standards for Special Education help ensure the education system meets the needs of all learners and that all learners have access to high quality education.
+Special Education requirements apply to Grades 1 to 12 in all public and separate school boards, excluding charter schools.

 Every student or Early Childhood Services (ECS) child identified with special education needs must have an individualized program plan (IPP) and/or an instructional support plan (ISP).

 School principals are responsible for ensuring the school has processes and a learning team in place to provide consultation, planning and problem-solving related to programming for students and children with special education needs.

 The principal assigns teachers to coordinate, develop, implement, monitor and evaluate student IPPs/ISPs.
 The teacher involves parents and, when appropriate, other teachers and students in this process.